hrkfdn/ncspot/doc/users.md

 | `save [current]`                                                 | Save selected item, if `current` is passed the currently playing item will be saved                                                                                                                                                                             |

 ## Remote control (IPC)
-Apart from MPRIS, ncspot will also create a domain socket on UNIX platforms (Linux, macOS, *BSD).
+Application will create a domain socket on UNIX platforms (Linux, macOS, *BSD).
 The socket will be created in the platform's runtime directory.
 If XDG_RUNTIME_DIR is set, it will be created under `$XDG_RUNTIME_DIR/ncspot`.
 If XDG_RUNTIME_DIR isn't set, it will be created under `/run/user/<uid>` for Linux if it exists.
 In all other cases, it will be created under